- Recommended

 Discover the best of Pamplona — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pamplona trip today.

-Pamplona’s main square and social heart, surrounded by historic buildings and busy terraces.
-A classic starting point for exploring the city center.
+Pamplona’s main square and social heart, surrounded by historic buildings and terraces.
+It is one of the city’s most important meeting places and a classic base for exploring the old town.

 Official public transport app

-Pamplona, Estación De Autobuses (Yanguas y Miranda) -> Plaza del Castillo, Pamplona
+Pamplona, Estación De Autobuses (Yanguas y Miranda) -> Plaza Del Castillo, Pamplona

 Find answers to the most common questions about traveling from Zurich to Pamplona by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Pamplona, this guide helps you travel smarter and with confidence.